 As Ogunquit’s first and only environmental leader hotel, we have a group of us here called the MRET – Meadowmere Resort Environmental Team.
 It’s a requirement of our certification to have such a team and our task is to stay on top of green trends, implement new eco-friendly programs, provide education about living green and basically be the cheerleaders of our green hotel.

-So you can imagine the irony when I was reading Rich Brook’s blog about How to Catch People Stealing Your Copy, then begin looking for the latest on green efforts in Maine online and discover our friends up the street had added a section to their hotels’ website very similar to ours.
+So you can imagine the irony when we were reading Rich Brooks’ blog about How to Catch People Stealing Your Copy, then begin looking for the latest on green efforts in Maine online and discovered our friends up the street had added a section to their hotels’ website very similar to ours.
 Hmmm . . .
-I thought ‘The copying shouldn’t really bother me – After all, isn’t that flattery?’ but then it occurred to me that just copying a website is a problem.
+The copying shouldn’t really bother us – After all, isn’t that flattery?
+But then it occurred to us that just copying a website is a problem.
 It doesn’t truly support Maine’s Environmental Leader program.
-This new webpage even goes to far so to link to Maine’s state program, giving the illusion that the hotels are certified.
-Certification takes work and more than just a webpage link.
+This new web page even goes to far so to link to Maine’s state program, giving the illusion that the hotels are certified.
+Certification takes work and more than just a web page link.

 Becoming green was a year long process and an ongoing part of our culture at the Meadowmere.
 We have switched chemical vendors, waste management companies, amenities, added recycling bins resort wide, joined Project Planet’s towel reuse program, developed eco-packages and more.
-Being an eco-friendly hotel is more than a webpage.
+Being an eco-friendly hotel is more than a web page.

 If every Ogunquit hotel was certified as an Environmental Leader, we would be thrilled – we have a great community and the greening of Ogunquit is our responsibility to our village and our visitors.
 However, adding a web page is not enough.